JershBytes/home-media-installer/README.md

 ## :x: Problem

-I have on my **GitHub** 3 separate repos for **Plex** ,**Emby**, and **Jellyfin**.
+I had on my **GitHub** 3 separate repos for **Plex** ,**Emby**, and **Jellyfin**.
 I got to thinking though why not just converge them all into one?
 So when people want to install one of them they don't need to install clone 3 different repos.
 Unless That's what you're into.

 ## :heavy_check_mark: Solution